aiporre/stardistcluster/README.md

 	https://docs.anaconda.com/anaconda/install/

-3. Open the anaconda promp in Windows or the Linux terminal
+3. Open the anaconda prompt in Windows or the Linux terminal

 4. Navigate to the installation folder